Surprise, we have new blue tweed dining chairs!

 They’re solidly built and made in the USA, which I love.
 They have a slightly curvier, more interesting shape which is nice, plus the silver upholstery tacks are a fun touch!
 I like that they look modern because although I love mid-century, I don’t want my house to look like a time capsule.
 I would have preferred walnut(ish) legs instead of espresso, but I could easily paint or re-stain them later.
 I recently added furniture with a really dark stain somewhere else in the house, so the finish doesn’t look too out of place here.
 They were $149 a chair, which isn’t bad for something manufactured in North America.
 I’m always willing to pay a bit more for stuff that isn’t made in China!

-I just love the blue with the teak!
+I just love the blue tweed dining chairs with the teak!

 The first day that I made the switch, I couldn’t get over how much brighter and airier the dining room felt.
 I hadn’t realized that the darker chairs made the room feel heavy and really grabbed my attention.
 Now my eyes travel over the dining room table to the lake view beyond.
 Next to go is the dark brown ottoman in the living room.
 It’s falling apart, so we plan to build a custom one – with storage – this fall, and we’ll probably still stick with the blue tweed I was ogling.